IL: L719; PIL:

 Limited accommodation is available for students over 18 years of age through Ealing Abbey or other religious houses or nearby.

-Residential students may arrange to arrive on Saturday 14, Sunday 15 or before class begins at 9:30 AM on Monday 16 August 2021 and depart on Friday 27 or Saturday 28 August 2021.
+Residential students may arrange to arrive on Saturday 30, Sunday 31 July or before the seminar begins at 10:00 AM on Monday 1 August 2022.

 Additional information from KU Leuven course web-site